Hand axe: Uses

-No academic consensus describes their use, but it is commonly agreed that the hand axe was some form of unhafted all-purpose tool.
+Most researchers think that handaxes were primarily used as cutting tools.
 The pioneers of Palaeolithic tool studies first suggested that bifaces were used as axes despite the fact that they have a sharp border all around.
 Other uses seem to show that hand axes were a multi-functional tool, leading some to describe them as the "Acheulean Swiss Army knife".
 Other academics have suggested that the hand axe was simply a byproduct of being used as a core to make other tools, a weapon, or was perhaps used ritually.

 Wells proposed in 1899 that hand axes were used as missile weapons to hunt prey – an interpretation supported by Calvin, who suggested that some of the rounder specimens of Acheulean hand axes were used as hunting projectiles or as "killer frisbees" meant to be thrown at a herd of animals at a water hole so as to stun one of them.
 This assertion was inspired by findings from the Olorgesailie archaeological site in Kenya.
 Few specimens indicate hand axe hafting, and some are too large for that use.
-However, few hand axes show signs of heavy damage indicative of throwing, modern experiments have shown the technique to often result in flat-faced landings, and many modern scholars consider the “hurling” theory to be poorly conceived but so attractive that it has taken a life of its own.
+However, few hand axes show signs of heavy damage indicative of throwing, modern experiments have shown the technique to often result in flat-faced landings, and many modern scholars consider the "hurling" theory to be poorly conceived but so attractive that it has taken a life of its own.

 As hand axes can be recycled, resharpened and remade, they could have been used for varied tasks.
-For this reason it may be misleading to think of them as axes, they could have been used for tasks such as digging, cutting, scraping, chopping, piercing and hammering.
+For this reason it may be misleading to think of them as axes; they could have been used for tasks such as digging, cutting, scraping, chopping, piercing, and hammering.
 However, other tools, such as small knives, are better suited for some of these tasks, and many hand axes have been found with no traces of use.

 Baker suggested that since so many hand axes have been found that have no retouching, perhaps the hand axe was not itself a tool, but a large lithic core from which flakes had been removed and used as tools (flake core theory).
 On the other hand, there are many hand axes found with retouching such as sharpening or shaping, which casts doubt on this idea.